bhk/scam/reference.md

     > (calc (Exp (Add 3 4) (Mul 5 6)))
     22539340290692258087863249

-Here, we could have used a `(Num n)` constructor to distinguish numbers from operations, but ordinary numbers are already distinguished from all user-defined record types.
-They are also distinct from vectors, hash maps, and all other `data`-defined types.
+Note that the last pattern in the above `case` statement treats any value not matching the previous patterns as a number.
+Here, we could (and perhaps should) have used a `(Num n)` constructor to distinguish numbers from operations, but it is worth noting that record values will not be confused with ordinary numbers.
+They are also distinguishedfrom vectors, hash maps, and other record types.
 In fact, we could add a case for `Triangle`:

     ...
     ((Triangle b h) (/ (* (calc b) (calc h)) 2))